Gauged Inverse Seesaw from Dark Matter: Acknowledgments

 \section{Acknowledgments}

-NB received funding from Universidad Antonio Nariño grants 2019101 and 2019248, the Spanish FEDER/MCIU-AEI under grant FPA2017-84543-P, and the Patrimonio Autónomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco José de Caldas (MinCiencias - Colombia) grant 80740-465-2020.
-AECH is supported by ANID-Chile FONDECYT 1210378.
+We would like to thank Miguel Escudero for bringing to our attention the LEP constraints on heavy $Z'$ bosons.
+NB received funding from the Spanish FEDER/MCIU-AEI under grant FPA2017-84543-P, and the Patrimonio Autónomo - Fondo Nacional de Financiamiento para la Ciencia, la Tecnología y la Innovación Francisco José de Caldas (MinCiencias - Colombia) grant 80740-465-2020.
+AECH is supported by ANID-Chile FONDECYT 1210378, ANID PIA/APOYO AFB180002 and Milenio-ANID-ICN2019$\_$044.
 AECH is very grateful to the Laboratoire de Physique Théorique, Université Paris-Sud for hospitality and for partially financing his visit where this work was started.
 XM is supported by the Alexander von Humboldt Foundation.
-This project has received funding /support from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860881-HIDDeN.
+This project has received funding/support from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860881-HIDDeN, and from the DFG Collaborative Research Center SFB1258.